digitranslab/jumpstart/docs/versioned_docs/version-2.15.0/data-sources/postgresql.md

 title: PostgreSQL
 ---

-ToolJet has the capability to connect to PostgreSQL databases for data retrieval and modification.
+JumpStart has the capability to connect to PostgreSQL databases for data retrieval and modification.

 ## Establishing a Connection

-To establish a connection with the PostgreSQL global datasource, you can take either of the following steps: click on the "Add new global datasource" button in the query panel, or access the [Global Datasources](/docs/data-sources/overview) page through the ToolJet dashboard.
+To establish a connection with the PostgreSQL global datasource, you can take either of the following steps: click on the "Add new global datasource" button in the query panel, or access the [Global Datasources](/docs/data-sources/overview) page through the JumpStart dashboard.

-ToolJet requires the following information to connect to your PostgreSQL database:
+JumpStart requires the following information to connect to your PostgreSQL database:

 - **Host**
 - **Port**